robinhood/faust/docs/userguide/application.rst

     :type:  ``str``
     :default: ``socket.gethostname()``

+    You shouldn't have to set this manually.

     The canonical URL defines how to reach the web server on a running worker node, and is usually set by combining the :option:`faust worker --web-host` and :option:`faust worker --web-port` command line arguments, not by passing it as a keyword argument to :class:`App`.

 `client_id
     :type: ``str``
     :default: `faust-VERSION`

+    You shouldn't have to set this manually.

     The client id is used to identify the software used, and is not usually configured by the user.